msours/MathWorks.Cpp/README.md

 # MathWorks.Cpp

 C++ API with OpenCV style interface for a handful of Matlab functions that I've found to be useful.
 No dependancy to Matlab runtime or Matlab license required.
+Also includes a C++ interface for Matlab's C API used to save data to a .mat file.

 Dependencies: OpenCV version 3.4.6 (CMake can be modified to use a differnt version, but no guarantee for compatibility)